501 Main Street South

 Update: If your income including Social Security is less than $52,900 for 2017, please contact the Assessor's office to determine your eligibility for a tax credit.

 The town of Southbury has two programs which offer substantial property tax relief for qualifying seniors and totally disabled:

-State-funded “Circuit Breaker” program: Provides property tax reductions of up to $1,250 for qualified homeowners and up to $900 for qualified renters who are age 65 or older and the totally disabled of any age.
-The qualifying income limits for the state program in 2016 is $42,900 for married couples and $35,200 for single individuals.
+State-funded “Circuit Breaker” program: Provides property tax reductions of up to $1,250 for qualified homeowners.
+The qualifying income limits for the state program in 2017 is $43,000 for married couples and $35,300 for single individuals.

 - In Southbury more than 20% of all senior households receive tax reductions through these programs.

-- Qualified homeowners receive lower property tax bills from the town while eligible renters get a check directly from the state.
+- Qualified homeowners receive lower property tax bills from the town.

-- The enrollment period for homeowners begins Feb 1st and ends on May 15, 2017.
-Renter enrollment begins on May 16th and ends Sept.
-15th.
+- The enrollment period for homeowners begins Feb 1st and ends on May 15, 2018.

 If you are a homeowner, please print, complete, and return the program form to the Assessor's Office at 501 Main Street South.